Rachel Latuff

-Rachel Latuff (born March 2, 1991) is an American educator and beauty pageant titleholder from Minneapolis, Minnesota, who was crowned Miss Minnesota 2015.
-She competed for the Miss America 2016 title in September 2015.
+Rachel Latuff is an American beauty pageant titleholder, who won Miss Minnesota 2015.
+She competed at Miss America 2016 in September 2015, and did not reach the top 15. she will also represent Minnesota at Miss USA 2026.

 Pageant career

 Early pageants

-Latuff's first pageant experience was an unsuccessful bid to become Miss Bayfront in Duluth, Minnesota.
-On July 21, 2012, Latuff won the Miss Midwest 2012 title.
-She competed in the 2013 Miss Minnesota pageant with the platform "Teach For America: Creating a Better Tomorrow for Youth Education" and a ribbon dance performance in the talent portion of the competition.
+Latuff's first pageant was Miss Bayfront in Duluth, Minnesota.
+On July 21, 2012 Latuff won Miss Midwest 2012.
+She competed at Miss Minnesota 2013, with the platform "Teach For America: Creating a Better Tomorrow for Youth Education".
 She was not a finalist for the state title.

-On January 4, 2014, Latuff won the Miss Saint Paul 2014 title.
-She competed in the 2014 Miss Minnesota pageant with the platform "Engage, Educate, Empower: Building Cultural Competency Through the Arts" and a ribbon dance performance in the talent portion of the competition.
-She was named fourth runner-up to winner Savannah Cole and won the pageant's Lifestyle and Fitness Award.
+On January 4, 2014, Latuff won Miss Saint Paul 2014.
+She competed at Miss Minnesota 2014 with the platform "Engage, Educate, Empower: Building Cultural Competency Through the Arts".
+She was fourth runner-up to winner Savannah Cole and won the pageant's Lifestyle and Fitness award.

-As a runner-up for Miss Minnesota, Latuff was chosen to represent Minnesota at the 2014 National Sweetheart pageant in Hoopeston, Illinois.
-She tied for the John Bitner Judge's Award but was not a finalist for this national crown.
+Latuff was chosen to represent Minnesota at the National Sweetheart 2014 in Hoopeston, Illinois.
+She tied for the John Bitner Judge's Award but was not a finalist.

 Miss Minnesota 2015

-On January 17, 2015, Latuff was crowned Miss Olmsted County 2015 and qualified for a third try at the state title.
-She entered the Miss Minnesota pageant at Eden Prairie High School in June 2015 as one of 27 local pageant qualifiers.
-Latuff's competition talent was a contemporary ribbon dance.
-Her platform is "Teaching the Heart: Building the Social and Emotional Wellness of Youth and their Teachers".
+On January 17, 2015, Latuff won Miss Olmsted County 2015 and qualified for Miss Minnesota 2015 as one of 27 local qualifiers.
+The pageant was held at Eden Prairie High School in June 2015.
+Her platform was "Teaching the Heart: Building the Social and Emotional Wellness of Youth and their Teachers".

-Latuff won the competition on Saturday, June 13, 2015, when she received her crown from outgoing Miss Minnesota titleholder Savannah Cole.
+Latuff won on Saturday, June 13, 2015, and was crowned by Miss Minnesota 2014 Savannah Cole.
 She earned more than $9,000 in scholarship money and other prizes from the state pageant.
-As Miss Minnesota, her activities include public appearances across the state of Minnesota.

 In honor of her win, Wyatt's Twisted Americana restaurant in Hastings, Minnesota, added a special cheeseburger to their menu.
 Called "Miss Minnesota's Own – Rachel's Four Point Burger", it was served with lettuce, pickles, onions, and tomatoes and a side of french fries plus an onion ring topped by "sweet sparkles" as an imitation of her crown.
 Proceeds from the sale of the cheeseburger were donated to Latuff's platform cause and it was only available during the city's Rivertown Days festival in mid-July 2015.

-Vying for Miss America 2016
+Miss America 2016

-Latuff was Minnesota's representative at the Miss America 2016 pageant in Atlantic City, New Jersey, in September 2015.
-In the televised finale on September 13, 2015, she placed outside the Top 15 semi-finalists and was eliminated from competition.
+Latuff represented Minnesota at Miss America 2016 in Atlantic City, New Jersey, in September 2015.
+In the televised finale on September 13, 2015, she did not reach the top 15 and was eliminated from competition.
 She was awarded a $3,000 scholarship prize as her state's representative.